Best Hiking Boots: Our Top 10 Picks & Reviews

 What We Like

-• Excellent waterproofing and insulation for cold, wet weather.
+• Excellent waterproofing and durable construction.

-• Anti-fatigue technology provides superior all-day comfort.
+• Anti-fatigue technology offers superior all-day comfort.

 What We Didn’t Like

-• Heavier than dedicated hiking boots.
+• Heavier than most modern hiking boots.

-• Reliable Vibram traction on dry terrain.
+• Vibram outsole provides excellent traction on varied terrain.

 • Extremely lightweight and comfortable, feels like a sneaker.